-"Mother" means the mother or expectant mother of the child.
+Mother - the mother or expectant mother of the child.

-"Adopter" legal parent - has equivalent rights as Mother.
+Adopter legal parent - has equivalent rights as Mother.

-"Partner" means the father of the child, or the person who, at the date of the child's birth, is married to, the civil partner of, or the partner of the mother.
+Partner - the father of the child, or the person who, at the date of the child's birth, is:

+- married to the mother

+- the civil partner of the mother

+- the partner of the mother

 This includes someone, of either sex, who lives with the mother and the child in an enduring family relationship but who is not the mother's child, parent, grandchild, grandparent, sibling, aunt, uncle, niece or nephew.